Human rights in Muslim-majority countries: Pakistan

 The human rights situation in Pakistan is generally regarded as poor by domestic and international observers.
 Initially, the 1973 Constitution twice enjoins "adequate provision shall be made for minorities" in its preamble, and the Fourth Amendment (1975) guaranteed at least six seats in the National Assembly would be held by minorities to safeguard their "legitimate interests".
 However, the human rights record of Pakistan declined under the dictatorship of the US-supported General Zia.
 General Zia introduced Sharia Law which led to Islamization of the country.
 The current regime in Pakistan has been responsible for torture, extrajudicial executions and other human rights violations.
 Forced conversion and Honor killings are also common in Pakistan.
+Freedom House has assessed Pakistan as "Partly Free" with a relatively low score of 37/100, indicating that it does not qualify as a "free democracy."
+This classification is based on a range of factors, including the military's influence, incidents involving Islamist militants, and constraints imposed on civil liberties.

 Turkey

-Turkey is considered by many as being the exemplary country of the Muslim world where a satisfactory compromise is made between the values of Islamic, Western and Russian civilisations.
+Despite the genocide committed at the beginning of the 20th century against 3 million local Christians. and the expulsion of the Greeks from the Greek cities that the Turks conquered such as Antalya and Istanbul.
+Turkey is considered by many as being the exemplary country of the Muslim world where a satisfactory compromise is made between the values of Islamic and Western civilizations.
 One of the main reasons cited for Turkey's significant improvement in its human rights efforts over the past few decades is the country's push towards satisfying European Union pre-conditions for membership.
 In 2000, AI, on the back of visits made to the country to observe human rights practices, found that Turkey was demonstrating signs of greater transparency compared to other Muslim countries.
 In 2002, an AI report stated that the Turkish parliament passed three laws "…aimed at bringing Turkish law into line with European human rights standards."
 The same report further noted that "AI was given permission to open a branch in Turkey under the Law on Associations."

 Some of the latest human rights steps taken by Turkey include "the fourth judicial reform package adopted in April, which strengthens the protection of fundamental rights, including freedom of expression and the fight against impunity for cases of torture and ill-treatment; the peace process which aims to end terrorism and violence in the Southeast of the country and pave the way for a solution to the Kurdish issue; the September 2013 democratisation package which sets out further reform, covering important issues such as the use of languages other than Turkish, and minority rights."